cardano-foundation/CIPs/CIP-0035/README.md

 - In the Rationale:
     - If an external implementation is provided: an argument that it is trustworthy.
     - Discussion of how any measures and costing functions were determined.
-- In the Path to Active section:
-    - A named implementor (person or organization) who will implement the support for the new builtins in the Plutus Core interpreter, or a pull request to the `plutus` repository with an implementation.

 In order to move to Active status, the following must be true:
-- The external implementations must be available.
+- The external implementations MUST be available.
 - The `plutus` repository MUST be updated with an implementation including costing.
 - The Plutus Core specification MUST be updated to include the new builtins.
 - The ledger MUST be updated to include new protocol parameters to control costing of the new builtins.